Stability conditions for Slodowy slices and real variations of stability: Real variations of stabilities

 \begin{Ex} Let $\CC=D^b(Coh_{\BB_e}(X))$ as above, $V=\h_\RE^*$ and let $\Sigma$ consist of the affine coroot hyperplanes.
 Let $V^+$ be the positive Weyl chamber.
 Let $\tau:A\to \tau_A$ be the map described in \cite[1.8]{BM}.
 The polynomial map $Z:\h^*_\RE \to K^0(\CC)_\RE^*$ is characterized uniquely by its values at the points of the lattice $\Lambda\subset \h^*$; these values are given by

 where $\chi$ denotes the Euler characteristic and $\OO(\lambda)$ is the line bundle attached to $\lambda$.

-Using Proposition \ref{prop1} below one can show that this data provides an example of a real variation of stability conditions.
+Proposition \ref{prop1} below implies that this data provides an example of a real variation of stability conditions, see Theorem \ref{thm2} for a stronger statement.
 Notice that in this case for every pair of neighboring alcoves as in part 2 of the Definition the filtration $\CC_n$ is just a two term filtration, i.e. $\CC_2=\{0\}$.
 Another special feature of this example is that all the $t$-structures $\tau(A)$ lie in one orbit of the group of automorphisms of $\CC$ (in fact, of the group $B_{aff}$ acting on $\CC$). \end{Ex}

-\begin{Rem} In a forthcoming work we plan to present more examples of real variations of stability conditions.
-All our examples are of the following sort: $\CC=D^b(Coh_Z(X))$ where $X$ is a symplectic resolution of singularities and $Z\subset X$ is a closed projective subvariety; $V=N(X)\otimes \RE$ where $N(X)$ is the group of numerical classes of divisors on $X$; $V^+$ is spanned by the ample cone, and the central charge map $Z$ is given by a formula similar to \eqref{Zatla}.
-The $t$-structures appearing in the definition of a real variation of stability conditions can in this case be constructed using quantization in positive characteristic, cf. e.g. \cite{BK}, \cite{BFG}, \cite{Kal}. \end{Rem}